justinrgarrard/world-of-naevis.net/docs/character_creation/class/rogue.md

 Even a modest rogue can boast six different skills and two areas of expertise.
 They are universally proficient in the [Cant](../../more/language) sign language as well as a small collection of hand tools for picking locks.

 #### Diverse Occupations
-While rogues are commonly associated with thieves and criminals, the class represents a wide variety of different vocations.
+While rogues are commonly associated with thieves, the class represents a wide variety of different vocations.
 Archaeologists, sherpas, courtiers, and many others may fall under the category as "versatile specialists".

 ### Starting Gear